tdg5/reqless-py/README.md

 This is an __experimental__ feature, but you can start workers `--resume` flag to have the worker begin its processing with the jobs it left off with.
-For instance, during deployments, it's common to restart the worker processes, and the `--resume` flag has the worker first perform a check with `qless` to see which jobs it had last been running (and still has locks for).
+For instance, during deployments, it's common to restart the worker processes, and the `--resume` flag has the worker first perform a check with `qless` server to see which jobs it had last been running (and still has locks for).

 This flag should be used with some caution.
 In particular, if two workers are running with the same worker name, then this should not be used.
 The reason is